decentraland/bronzeage-node/README.md

 ## Install

 ```
-$ git clone git://github.com/bcoin-org/bcoin.git
+$ git clone git://github.com/decentraland/decentraland-node.git
-$ cd bcoin
+$ cd decentraland-node
 $ npm install
-$ bcoin --fast
+$ ./bin/decentraland-node --fast
 ```

-Note that the latest BCoin has not been published to NPM yet, as it is still under fairly heavy development (which may involve changing serialization formats for the database).
+Note that the latest Decentraland Node has not been published to NPM yet, as it is still under fairly heavy development (which may involve changing serialization formats for the database).

-## Documentation

-Read the docs here: http://bcoin.io/docs/

 ## Example Usage